useinkwell/Inkwell-app/README.md

 **import secrets**<br/>
 **key = secrets.token_urlsafe(64)**<br/>

+Copy the generated secret key and place in the .env file to look like this:
+> SECRET_KEY=VlVtrWj5XKUlynbezqEypeXSGcPklsuzTS2QWlBk3ijPobVZeTRcY5AOdC_M_iH7NAzG1DNiMkvqDbiKkTIowA

 The **CRYPTOGRAPHY_KEY** on the other hand must follow a certain rule to be acceptable.
 It must consist of 32 url-safe base64-encoded bytes.
 To generate one, simply do: